This is The Coyote Project

 Why indigenization matters

-The Coyote Project is about implementing the Truth and Reconciliation Commission’s calls to action—particularly the elimination of educational and employment gaps between Aboriginal and non-Aboriginal Canadians and new Aboriginal education legislation with the full consent and participation of Aboriginal peoples.
+The Coyote Project is about implementing the Truth and Reconciliation Commission’s calls to action — particularly the elimination of educational and employment gaps between Indigenous and non-Indigenous Canadians and new Indigenous education legislation with the full consent and participation of Indigenous peoples.

 The latter call to action includes:

 - Providing sufficient funding to close identified educational achievement gaps within one generation.

 - Improving education attainment levels and success rates.

 - Developing culturally appropriate curricula.

 - Protecting the right to Indigenous languages, including the teaching of Indigenous languages as credit courses.